PVLDB Publication Policies

 Corrections to articles can be made in one of two ways.

-(A) Errata Note: A short note which points out an error, and may optionally provide a correction to a paper previously published in PVLDB.
-Errata notes may be submitted either by authors of the original paper, or by any one else; the process of handling the errata note differs in these two cases.
+(A) Errata Note: A short note that points out an error and may optionally provide a correction to a paper previously published in PVLDB.
+Errata notes may be submitted either by authors of the original paper or by anyone else; the process of handling the errata note differs in these two cases.

-Errata notes must be submitted just like a regular paper but with the text “Errata For” as part of the title, and with length limited to 2 pages (unless otherwise permitted by the Editor in Chief) in the PVLDB format.
+Errata notes must be submitted just like a regular paper but with the text “Errata For” as part of the title, and with length limited to 2 pages (unless otherwise permitted by the Editors-in-Chief) in the PVLDB format.

 Rebuttals (see review procedure for errata notes for more details) will be titled “Rebuttal to <title of errata note>”.

-(B) Retraction: In case of serious problems with a paper (such as plagiarism, or major errors in results that go beyond the scope of a correction), the authors or the editorinchief may decide to retract a paper.
+(B) Retraction: In case of serious problems with a paper (such as plagiarism, other unethical behavior, or major errors in results that go beyond the scope of a correction), the authors or the Editors-in-Chief may decide to retract a paper.
+The cases where Editors-in-Chief may decide to retract a paper are detailed in the PVLDB Code of Ethics for Authors.

 Retraction notes must have their length limited to 1 page.
 See procedure for retraction below.